icerpc/icerpc-docs/pages/docs/slice/basics/contract-first.md

 An interface must be defined in a module (`HelloExample` in the example above), and an operation must be defined in an interface.

-Slice definitions are stored in files with the `.slice` extension.
-The Slice compiler ignores files with a different extension.
-Here, we store interface `Hello` in file `Hello.slice`.
+We save these definitions in file `Hello.slice`.

 ## Step 2: Compile Slice definitions with the Slice compiler